A message for Mavericks: Wear a mask

 “I think it’s important that we don’t put down our guard,” said John Hall, vice president for administration and campus operations.
 “It’s going to be incumbent on all of us, the thousands of students and faculty and staff, to create that culture where everyone conducts themselves in a socially responsible manner.”

 UTA will provide each student with a reusable cloth face mask.
-Cloth face masks are available to individuals or students at the University Center Campus Information Desk and at the Main Library, and at The Commons Information Desk.
+Cloth face masks are available to individuals or students at the University Center Campus Information Desk, the Main Library, and at The Commons Information Desk.